 Rental activities.
-Passive activities also include rental activities, regardless of the partner's participation.
+Generally, passive activities also include rental activities, regardless of the partner's participation.
 However, a rental real estate activity in which the partner materially participates is not considered a passive activity.
-The partner must also meet both of the following conditions for the tax year.
+An individual partner materially participated in a rental real estate activity if the partner was a "real estate professional" for the tax year.
+The partner qualifies as a real estate professional if he or she met both the following conditions for the tax year.